SrS2225a/inbox-actions/README.md

 # Inbox Actions
-Inbox Actions adds convenient interactions to your messages by detecting structured data (Microdata and JSON-LD) embedded in emails.
-It automatically surfaces actionable items directly in Thunderbird’s interface, allowing you to interact with services or perform tasks without even opening the email.
+Inbox Actions adds convenient interactions to your messages by detecting structured data embedded in emails.
+It automatically surfaces actionable items directly in Thunderbird’s interface, allowing you to interact with products, services or perform tasks right inside of Thunderbird.
+For instance, when you receive a notification that a magazine subscription is about to expire, the notification can present the option to renew it right from the email.
+Actions are declared in two ways:

+1. In-App Actions or (One-Click Actions)
+There are many scenarios where the expected behavior from the user is to confirm a pre-defined request.
+For instance, when a user registers to a site, she receives an email asking her to confirm her registration.
+Similarly, a movie or music recommendations site could prompt a user to add items to a queue to enjoy later.

+2. Go-To Actions
+For more complex interactions, Go-To Actions can be used to provide a direct link to the page where the action can be performed.
+Clicking the button redirects the user to the page specified in the action definition.

+It gets these actions by looking for encoded linked data using JSON or XML.
+When it finds the linked data, it presents the "action" right there for you.
+Essentially it is just way for you to engage with an email without having to open it, or more easily.

  ## Roadmap
  Pull requests that build towards these objectives are greatly appricated!
 All roadmap items should work for both json-ld and microdata